 - a.
 Provides regulatory facilitation for the exportation of animals. - b.
-Confirms that all requirements of the importing country have been complied with by the exporter and all other responsible parties.
+Confirms that the applicable legislative prescripts of South Africa and all requirements of the importing country have been complied with by the exporter and all other responsible parties. - c.
+Inspects, registers and / or approves facilities to be used for the exportation. - d.
+Inspects the vehicles and vessel used for the transportation of the animals for fitness of purpose.

-- c.
-Inspects, registers and / or approves facilities to be used for the exportation, where required. - d.
-Confirms that the vessel used for the transportation of the animals meets the required standards. - e.
+- e.
+Inspects the vessel prior and during the loading to ensure compliance to animal health and welfare requirements. - f.
+Inspects the documents necessary to confirm compliance to the requirements. - g.
 Issues a veterinary health certificate upon satisfaction that all the requirements for the exportation have been complied with.